Innocent-Traitor/Daifugo-/NOTES.md

 If 2 or more cards are played together, and it becomes the players turn, it will highlight cards of higher ranking, even if you don't have enough to play that card - Might have to use something similar to the algorithm the bots use to find cards that they can play (it's gonna suck)
-If a player has finished the game, it does not properly adjust the passing order If the game ends on a rule card (5 skip, 8 ender), it will not work
+If a player has finished the game, it does not properly adjust the passing order If the game ends on a rule card (5 skip, 8 ender), it will not work Fix icon sizing for the settings - 64x64

 Rules: